cache2k/cache2k/src/site/markdown/design.md

 Right now there is a getAll() but no corresponding peekAll(), since the bulk operations only make sense in read-through operation.

-## Bulk API and JSR107 getAll()

-After implementing the getAll() JSR107 on top of C2K I came to the conclusion that it has to die again.
-Its still in the implementation but not exposed by the API.